micheles/micheles.github.io/_posts/2016-01-10-to-split-or-not-to-split.md

 parameter and split in a different number of sources?

 The answer is that the hazard curves are slightly different.
-I will give now a script that you can use to investigate the splitting-dependency, with the disclaimer that it only works with https://github.com/gem/oq-risklib/pull/614, i.e. with the new engine.
+I will give now a script that you can use to investigate the splitting-dependency.

 ```python
 from openquake.commonlib import readinput, datastore, sourceconverter